Documentation: Map of Science

 How have others used it?

-Beyond these public examples, users in and out of government consult the Map in decisions related to science and technology policy, diplomacy, industrial policy, national security, and other domains.
+Beyond these public examples, users in academia, industry, and government consult the Map in decisions related to research planning, science and technology policy, national security, and other domains.

-Researching individual people, organizations, or articles.
-You can’t search the Map for individual people, organizations, or articles.
-The Map does include some of this information in the detail view for each cluster, to provide context to that cluster, but in order to view it, you have to have first selected that cluster for other reasons (for example, because it meets criteria you specify with filters).
-In other words, it’s better to first look for particular types of research using the Map’s filters, then browse information about the people, organizations, and articles related to that research - not the other way around.
+Researching individual people or publications.
+You can’t search the Map for individual people or publications.
+The Map does include such information in the detail view for each cluster, but only for selected clusters.
+It is best to first look for particular types of research or research organizations using the Map’s filters, then browse information about the people and publications related to that research.

-Tracking trends over time in the composition of a specific field or cluster of research.
-The Map provides a current “snapshot in time” of research.
-You can see which fields have grown fastest overall (as of the time of that snapshot) using the Map’s growth filters, but you can’t currently see how an area of research has evolved over time in terms of participants or funders (for example).
-It may be possible to approximate some such analyses with careful combinations of filters and cluster details, but the Map isn’t currently designed to support these analyses.
+Explaining trends over time in the composition of a specific field or research area.
+The Map provides a snapshot of the current scientific landscape.
+You can see which clusters have grown fastest over the last five years, or are predicted to grow exceptionally fast in the next few years, using the Map’s growth filters, but you can’t see how an area of research has evolved over time in terms of its participants or concepts.
+You can learn about such trends using careful combinations of filters and manual examination of cluster details, but the Map isn’t currently designed to support such analysis.

-Studying topics unlikely to show up in public literature, such as classified government research or commercially sensitive R&D. The Map relies entirely on public documents, such as published articles, preprints, and conference papers and may not give a good view of other, non-public types of research.
+Studying topics unlikely to show up in public literature, such as classified government research, trade secrets, or commercially sensitive R&D. The Map relies entirely on public documents, such as published articles, preprints, and conference papers and may not give a good view of other, non-public types of research.

 Sources and methodology

-All of the data used to generate the Map of Science comes directly from the Research Cluster Dataset, which is itself based on the Merged Academic Corpus.
+All of the data used to generate the Map of Science comes directly from the Research Cluster Dataset, which is built on the Merged Academic Corpus.
 These datasets aren’t publicly available, but you can learn more about them on their documentation pages:

-• The Research Cluster Dataset uses data from our Merged Academic Corpus to create over 100,000 citation-based clusters of articles and generates extensive metadata about each one, including cluster growth, language, subject matter, funding, and other topics.
+• The Research Cluster Dataset uses data from our Merged Academic Corpus to create nearly 92,000 clusters of scientific publications based on inter-article citations and text similarity, and generates extensive metadata about each one, including cluster growth, language, subject matter, and other topics.
 All of the visualization, filtering, and other features in the Map of Science use the cluster-level metadata in the Research Cluster Dataset.
-To understand the "back story" behind a particular Map of Science feature or filter, refer to the relevant part of the Research Cluster Dataset documentation.
+To learn more about a particular Map of Science feature or filter, refer to the relevant part of the Research Cluster Dataset metadata documentation.

-• The Merged Academic Corpus (MAC) contains detailed information on over 270 million scholarly articles, combining data from public and private sources to achieve an unmatched view of the global research literature.
-The article-level metadata in the MAC is used to build and characterize clusters in the Research Cluster Dataset, meaning that the Map of Science (which relies on the Research Cluster Dataset) is indirectly based on the MAC.
+• The Merged Academic Corpus (MAC) contains detailed information on over 287 million scholarly publications, combining data from public and private sources to achieve an unmatched view of the global research literature.
+The article-level metadata in the MAC is used to build and characterize clusters in the Research Cluster Dataset.

 Maintenance